 - Not relevant.
 This has no impact on democracy.

 - This enhances democracy, but is not required for democracy.

 - If this is absent, democracy is compromised.

 - A country cannot be considered democratic without this.

 The second battery asked, “How well do the following statements describe the United States as of today?”
-Each respondent was then presented with the same nine statements using the following response options:
+Each respondent was then presented with the same statements they evaluated for importance, using the following response options:

 - The U.S. does not meet this standard.

 - Not sure.

 The order in which statements were presented in each battery was randomized for each respondent so there should be no priming or ordering effects in how they were assessed.

 After completing these batteries on importance and U.S. performance, we asked respondents to rate the overall quality of democracy in the United States today on a scale from 1 to 100, where 1 is least democratic and 100 is most democratic.
 We then asked, “How important is it for you to live in a country that is governed democratically?” on a 1–10 scale where 1 means it is “not at all important” and 10 means “absolutely important.”